Aemilius Jarvis: Life and career

+Jarvis earned the friendship and respect of such men as Lord Minto (Governor General of Canada), J.P.
+Morgan, Sir Thomas Lipton, Lord Beaverbrook, Sir Henry Pellatt, Edward Roper Curzon Clarkson and world-champion rower Ned Hanlan.
+Jarvis died at age 80 in Toronto General Hospital on December 19, 1940, after a long illness.
+His funeral in Toronto's St. James Cathedral was largely attended and included many notables of the day including Canada's Ministry of the Interior Clifford Sifton.
+Jarvis' grandson Robert Aemilius Jarvis published a biography of his grandfather, "The Last Viking".

 Legendary yachtsman

 Jarvis sailed alone around Lake Ontario, from Hamilton to Niagara-on-the-Lake to Whitby and back, in a tiny dinghy aptly called Tar Pot when he was just twelve years old.
 Later in life, he spent two years sailing the world in a square-rigger sailing vessel.
-He designed and built racing sailboats, founded the Royal Hamilton Yacht Club, and was a longtime member of the Royal Canadian Yacht Club, of which he was elected commodore seven times.
+He designed and built racing sailboats, founded the Royal Hamilton Yacht Club (RHYC), and was a longtime member of the Royal Canadian Yacht Club (RCYC), of which he was elected commodore seven times.
 He won the inaugural Canada's Cup yachting race in 1896 sailing the Canada, a 57-foot cutter.
 Additionally, he won over 100 international freshwater sailing events while at Royal Canadian Yacht Club (& more than 300 overall), including a second Canada's Cup in 1901.

 Aemilius skippered in every Canada's Cup from 1896-1907 with the sole exception of the 1905 edition; Cup Defenders Rochester Yacht Club made it a stipulation that Jarvis not skipper in order to accept R.C.Y.C.'s challenge.
 R.C.Y.C.'s Temeraire ultimately lost the 30-foot class match-series to Rochester's Iroquois.

-As a skipper, Jarvis lived by the credo, "A place for everything, & everything in its place," a saying which he took so seriously (for in-race safety reasons) that he was known to throw crew members' items overboard if found laying haphazardly about.

-He published an account of sailing his yacht, Haswell, from Toronto to the Caribbean in the winter of 1920-21 entitled, "5,000 Miles in a 27-Tonner."
+He published an account of sailing his yacht, Haswell, from Toronto to the Caribbean in the winter of 1920-21 entitled, 5,000 Miles in a 27-Tonner.
+Jarvis was inducted into RHYC's Hall of Fame in 2015.

 Ontario bond scandal

+Jarvis and Co. purchased CA$18 million in war bonds, at a time "when Canada's banks couldn't possibly take them", saving the government CA$4.5 million.
+Some of the commission on the sale went to the Government of Ontario's Treasurer Peter Smith.
+For this, Jarvis and Smith, along with Jarvis' son Aemilius Jr. and Harry Pepall, manager of Jarvis and Co. were arrested on May 13, 1924, on the charges of conspiracy to defraud the Government of Ontario and theft.